oceanprotocol-archive/OEPs/14/README.md

 * The Assets registered in the system MUST be associated to the Actors registering the Assets
 * The Actors associated to the Assets (PUBLISHER or PROVIDER) MUST have a valid Account Id in the system
 * The information or Metadata about the Assets will be stored in Ocean DB if the user plugs a valid Ocean DB implementation
-* Only the very basic information about the Assets (ids and pricing) MUST be stored in the Decentralized VM too
+* Only the very basic information about the Assets (ids and pricing) MUST be stored in the Keeper VM too
 * AGENT MUST NOT store any information about the Assets or Actors during this process